The Early Maturity of High-Redshift Galaxies: Insights from sSFR, M/L and SFHs at z~7-14: Introduction

-Although we cannot directly probe the existence of $z>10$ dust-obscured galaxies with current data, we can test the hypothesis that the highest redshift sources in our sample result from the suppression of star formation in galaxies that have recently undergone an intense star-forming phase.
+Although we cannot directly probe the existence of $z>10$ dust-obscured galaxies with current data, we can test the hypothesis that the highest-redshift sources in our sample result from the suppression of star formation in galaxies that have recently undergone an intense star-forming phase.
 To this aim, we traced back the SFH reconstructed from SED fitting to assess whether these galaxies experienced a higher SF in their recent past.
 We calculated their mass assembly history, accounting for the recycle fraction, and thus derived their sSFR histories (sSFHs).
 Peaks in the sSFH correspond to phases of major mass assembly.

 For the sake of clarity, we limited the analysis to the most distant sources at $z>11$ (19 sources - a similar scenario is obtained when considering all $z>10$ galaxies), and show the results in the left panel of Fig.~\ref{fig:tracks}.
-Their SFHs and sSFHs are variegated and show ups and downs, similar to the so-called lulling or breathing galaxies \citep[e.g.,][]{looser25,gelli25,merlin25}.
+Their SFHs and sSFHs are variegated and show ups and downs, similar to the so-called lulling or breathing galaxies \citep[e.g.][]{looser25,gelli25,merlin25}.
 Fourteen of these galaxies (74\%) have experienced a phase of intense growth - and had a sSFR above the magenta dotted line - over their past $\lesssim$50 Myr, populating the super-Eddington regime for short, repeated episodes during that time.
 This fraction is consistent with the fraction of super-Eddington galaxies predicted by the AFM at these redshifts, i.e. $\sim$0.5 at $z\sim 11$ and $\sim$0.75 at $z\sim 14$ \citep{ferrara24a}, qualitatively in agreement with the scenario depicted by the model.
 The remaining five galaxies have SFH peaking at $z\sim 20-40$, and have not been experiencing super-Eddington sSFR since $z\sim 20-30$.
-The entire sample of $z>11$ galaxies were formed and have assembled their full mass over their past 150-300 Myr, indicating that we are witnessing the process of formation of these systems.
+The entire sample of $z>11$ galaxies were formed and have assembled their entire mass over their past 150-300 Myr, indicating that we are witnessing the process of formation of these systems.